The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Minor arcs via the singular locus of exponential sums

-Finally, to check that this map gives an isomorphism on tangent spaces onto its image, it suffices to check it is a map between smooth varieties which is injective on tangent spaces and open onto its image.
+Finally, to check that the differential of \eqref{differentiable-map} gives an isomorphism on tangent spaces onto the image of \eqref{differentiable-map}, it suffices to check that \eqref{differentiable-map} is a map between smooth varieties which is injective on tangent spaces and open onto its image.
 The fact that both varieties are smooth is straightforward.